junchaos/Data-Science-for-Biomedical-Informatics-Directory/README.md

 1) Data Cleaning and Outlier Detection

-Since those samples were collected from two different cohorts.
-It was helpful to start with a principle component analysis (PCA) to detect any potential batch effect.
+Since those samples were collected from two different cohorts, it would be helpful to start with a principle component analysis (PCA) to detect any potential batch effect.
 Besides, PCA analysis can help us quickly identify if there's any significant outliers so that we can remove outliers before formal analysis

 2) Differential Expression Analysis